 Stoics Are Pessimists

 Stoicism helps us be prepared to face negative situations.
 It teaches you that shit will happen sooner or later, and how you should not let your negative feelings of gloomy emotions control you.
 It reminds you that you will die, or somebody you love.
-You may loose your house, health, job, or fortune overnight.
+You may lose your house, health, job, or fortune overnight.

 Not only that, but Stoicism asks you to visualize those situations.
 Think of them as if they were happening now.